Thephelpster/CI_PP3_BS/README.md

 # Features
 ## Existing Features
 ### Logo
+* The logo appears at the top of the game everytime you start it.

+### Clear Function
+* The clear function allows the game to clear the console after everymove keeping the view clear and easy to see where you are in the game.

+### Slow Print Function
+* the slow print function makes it look like someone is typing out the greeting and rules.

 ### Greeting
+* The greeting welcomes the player to the game and explains whats happening.

 ### Rules
+* The rules explains tot the player how the play battleships.

 ### Board Size Choice
+* The board size choice allows the player to choose what size board they'll play the game on.

 ### In-Game Messages
+* The in-game messages give the player feedback on how the game is going what what they need to do next.

 ## Future Features